Yoga and running are great teammates.

 Running is a one legged sport.
 Unless we run or do yoga, we’re not standing on one leg for any length of time as an adult.
 Which is a shame, because there is no better way to build functional balance skills.

-Similarly to the Bridge Pose, Low Lunge Pose is a great one for working on those all-important glutes.
+Similarly to the bridge, low lunge is a great one for working on those all-important glutes.

-If you spend hours and hours each day at a desk, then the Low Lunge Pose can help to loosen up your muscles for your evening run.
+If you spend hours and hours each day at a desk, then the low lunge can help to loosen up your muscles for your evening run.

-The pose really works to give you a full range of motion in your lower body.
+You’ll also enjoy a better range of motion in your lower body.

 6. Sleeping Pigeon Pose (Eka Pada Rajakapotasana)

-Sleeping Pigeon Pose is a really powerful hip opener, so another wonderful asana if you’re suffering from tight hips.
+Sleeping pigeon is a really powerful hip opener, so another wonderful asana if you’re suffering from tight hips.[5]

-This restorative pose can help to unwind the tight muscles while also helping to build strength.
+This restorative exercise can help to unwind the tight muscles while also helping to build strength.

-Stretch your psoas muscle, the most important muscle in your hip flexors muscle group, while practicing this pose.
+Stretch your psoas muscle, the most important muscle in your hip flexors muscle group, while practicing.

-Experienced yoga teacher Jason Crandell warns of how important it is to master the pose properly to enjoy the full benefits.
+Experienced yoga teacher Jason Crandell warns that you must master the sleeping pigeon properly to enjoy all its merits.

-If practiced incorrectly he warns that you can lose the stretch, making the pose ineffective.
+If practiced incorrectly you can lose the stretch, making the position ineffective.[6]

-There’s also a clue in its name for another major benefit of the Sleeping Pigeon Pose!
+There’s also a clue in its name for another major perk… it’s a powerful yoga pose for sleep!

 Yes, thanks to its restorative properties it can help encourage your body and mind into a deep sleep.